-The deepest cave found so far plunges 740 feet into the earth’s surface, and archaeologists have found pre-Columbian human remains artifacts, and jewelry dating as far back as 300 BC in some of the shallower tunnels.
-Cave tours are offered daily, but you must book your visit in advance.
+The deepest cave found so far plunges 740 feet into the earth’s surface, and archaeologists have found pre-Columbian human remains, artifacts, and jewelry dating as far back as 300 BC in some of the shallower tunnels.
+Cave tours are offered daily, but you must book your visit beforehand.

 9. Santa Rosa National Park